jsenv/core/docs/import_resolution.md

 ```

 > **Warning**
-> File system magic resolution must be enabled if some dependencies are using import without extensions.
+> File system magic redirection must be enabled if some dependencies are using import without extensions.